jbadomics/shell-novice-msi/_episodes/02-filedir.md

 > ## Other Hidden Files
 >
 > In addition to the hidden directories `..` and `.`, you may also see a file
-> called `.bash_profile`.
+> called `.bashrc`.
 This file usually contains shell configuration
 > settings.
 You may also see other files and directories beginning
 > with `.`.
 These are usually files and directories that are used to configure
 > different programs on your computer.
 The prefix `.` is used to prevent these